Spiffy Spools Lining Options for Curtains & Roman Shades

 This is a chemically treated polyester fabric that is able to resist light inflow to a considerable degree.
 With a blackout lining at the back, the curtain or shade performs as well at room-darkening as a blackout fabric itself.
 Hence, adding blackout lining behind a non-blackout fabric helps for room-darkening, and its thick weave also muffles sound.
 Our blackout linings are highly effective and therefore recommended for bedrooms, nurseries, home theatre curtains and any other areas where you’d like room darkening.

 However, please note that our blackout linings are not 100% blackout.
 While they will darken a room considerably, bright daylight may diffuse on the surface and be visible like a soft glow on the frontage.

 We offer blackout lining in two colors: pale beige and pale grey.
 We typically advise clients to use grey lining for orders where the face fabric features cool colors such as white, blue, grey, and so on.
-Beige lining is favoured for warm-colored face fabrics such as cream, beige, red, yellow, and so on.
+Beige lining is favored for warm-colored face fabrics such as cream, beige, red, yellow, and so on.
 Other colors may be made available on special order requests only if advised ahead of the order.